jeffdemeutter/HierarchicalStateMachine/README.md

 **How do we solve this?**

 On paper it's fairly easy, you might have even thought about it yourself.
 If you were to make a schematic on paper, you might have grouped up some states, and just drawn 1 transition towards it.
 Congratulations, this is basicly the same way a Hierarchical State Machine (HSM) works.
 In HSM's these groups are called superstates and they contain multiple states.
 You could even go a little bit further and make superstates inside of superstates.
+Using HSM's will greatly reduce the amount of transitions you need, making it easier to read and understand.

 **How can we implement them**

-While doing some research about HSM's, i've seen a couple of different ways to implement them.
+While doing some research about HSM's, i've found you could do this with inheritence.
-  - Using Enumerators
-  - Inheritence